Showing posts with label Kanagambaram (கனகாம்பரம்) Ku. Pa. Raja Gopalan.. Show all posts

 Ramu was shocked, mildly though.

-Both Mani and he studied together in the university.
+Both Mani and he studied together at the university.
 He was not much aware of Mani’s wife.
-He hadn’t even met her till date.
+He hadn’t even met her to date.
 It had just been one month since she came to Chennai to start her family with her husband.
 Ramu was not in Chennai all through that month.
 Saratha hadn’t met him earlier.

 Ramu also had progressive thoughts like Mani.
-He had also impressed upon frantically the need of women mingling with men equally and the importance of women emancipation in all university discussions and debates.
+He had also impressed upon frantically the need for women to mingle with men equally and the importance of women's emancipation in all university discussions and debates.
 But when his progressive thoughts were tested at the altar of real life, he was unduly perplexed.
 He was completely astonished to see Mani’s wife talking to him despite being unfamiliar to him.
 He didn’t expect it at all.
 ‘If Mani is not at home, no reply would come.
-So let me wait for a moment, and give a call’, he thought and gave out a call.
+So let me wait for a moment and give a call’, he thought and gave out a call.

-She had worn a costly Bengalore silk saree, neatly leaving the ‘pleats’ and an old styled blouse in matching colour.
-She had parted her hair in the middle, and was plaiting it.
-Unlike the ones in vogue in modern life, the plait was not hanging loose covering her ears.
+She had worn a costly Bangalore silk saree, neatly leaving the ‘pleats’ and an old-style blouse in a matching colour.
+She had parted her hair in the middle and was plaiting it.
+Unlike the ones in vogue in modern life, the plait was not hanging loose, covering her ears.
 She was tying her plaits.
 One big vermillion was shining on her forehead like a full moon.
 The diamonds on her body were sparkling like blossoms.
 She had a nose ring too.
-He could understand from her appearance that she had come out urgently to appraise the visitor standing outside when she was busy with her house hold works.
+He could understand from her appearance that she had come out urgently to appraise the visitor standing outside when she was busy with her household works.
 A woman of such qualities talking to him had actually left Ramu disconcerted.

 He was not embarrassed at the fact that a woman had spoken to him.
 He was familiar with many educated women both in the university and everyday life.
 It seemed nothing new to him.
 But an uneducated woman talking to him had left him confused.
 ‘It is difficult for even educated women to talk to strangers.
-Isn’t it?’, Then, how could a woman, who hailed from a region which is not aware of anything called ‘modern life style and getting mingled up with men’, speak up to an unknown man?’
-It seemed something extremely awkward to him.
+Isn’t it’?
+Then, how could a woman, who hailed from a region that is not aware of anything called ‘modern lifestyle and getting mingled up with men,’ speak up to an unknown man?’
+It seemed like something extremely awkward to him.
 But her words sounded indeed mild.
 She didn’t even look at his face while speaking.
 She held her head down at that time.
 Despite being genteel in her manners, his mind was not convinced.

 “He’ll come at any time.
-You please come in and have a seat” Saratha told him.
+“Please come in and have a seat,” Saratha told him.

 After hearing these words, Ramu was seriously astounded.
 His head started spinning.
 He looked around as if he had done something wrong.
-‘In a small separate house, a lonely young woman asking him to come inside the house and sit’ He couldn’t make out anything out of it.
+‘In a small separate house, a lonely young woman is asking him to come inside the house and sit.’
+He couldn’t make anything out of it.

 2